-At Swillington we sell both organic and free range chickens outdoors on the farm to ensure a consistent supply.
+At Swillington we sell both organic and free range chickens, all reared outdoors, to ensure a consistent supply.

 Our chickens are available in the farm shop, farmers markets and in our meatboxes and will always be labelled so you know how they’ve been raised.

-Our Organic Birds are produced here at Swillington and our Free Range birds reared in Harome North Yorkshire.
+Our Organic Birds are produced both here at Swillington and when seasonally required on the Rhug Estate in North Wales and our Free Range birds are reared in Harome North Yorkshire.

 If you only want 100% organic meat in your box please let us know when ordering and we will provide it but this can mean there will be less in your box and less variety based on seasonal availability.

 Day old chicks are reared indoors for their first few weeks (depending on weather conditions), after this they are introduced gradually to outdoor life and spend the next 2 months free range on organic pasture.
 They are housed at night in small groups of less than 200-600 birds depending on the house size.

 They are fed a certified organic feed and are aged at least 10 weeks old before they reach your plate, this produces larger, better tasting chickens than the average supermarket birds.
 All chickens are butchered on farm and slaughter is carried out at organic abattoirs either on or local to the farm to ensure high welfare.
 Shop for Organic Chicken >

 These birds are reared from the hatchery following a similar production system of small groups outdoors, they are fed a bespoke milled non-organic feed.
 The welfare standards are as high as for our organic birds and they spend their lives outdoors in small groups.
 They are slaughtered on the farm in Harome and butchered and prepared in Swillington.
 Shop for free range chicken >